 - Description: The brief description of your project in xAPI package.

-- Export each operation mode to a separated package: This option allows exporting each operation mode to a separated package instead of exporting all modes to a single package with multiple organizations.
+- Export each operation mode to a separated package: This option allows exporting each operation mode to a separate package instead of exporting all modes to a single package with multiple organizations.

 After configuring all LMS reporting-related and SCORM/xAPI-related (and other) options, export your project.
 Your SCORM/xAPI package is put in a ZIP file that can be directly uploaded to an LMS.

 Step 3: Upload the SCORM/xAPI-Compliant Package to an LMS

 ActivePresenter works with any LMSes that are SCORM (1.2 or 2004) and xAPI-compliant.
 The upload process to an LMS varies based on the LMS you choose.
 In this article, let’s take ActivePresenter Online as an example.

 ActivePresenter Online is a learning management system (LMS) that supports SCORM 2004.
 It allows educators to publish and share online courses with a focus on interaction and the ability to track the quiz takers’ results.
 The best part is that you can create a free account to host your eLearning courses.
 So, in case you want to quickly test your SCORM 2004 course, ActivePresenter Online deserves to be a good choice.